Mig-uel/angular-complete-guide/README.md

 This will provide the value "Hello World" to the `MY_CUSTOM_TOKEN` token.
 You can then inject this value into your component or service using the `@Inject` decorator.

+## Understanding Change Detection - Deep Dive

+An important feature of Angular is its change detection mechanism.
+This mechanism is responsible for keeping the UI in sync with the underlying data model.

+We will cover the following topics:

+- What is change detection?
+- How does change detection work?
+- How to optimize change detection? (e.g. using OnPush strategy)
+- How change detection changes when using signals?
+- How its related to `zone.js`?
+And how we can avoid using `zone.js`?

+Change detection happens automatically behind the scenes.
+You don't have to worry about it most of the time.
+However, it is important to understand how it works and how to optimize it for better performance.

 ## Angular Learned Checklist

 ### Components and Templates